robotframework/SeleniumLibrary/test/README.txt

 This directory contains everything needed to run SeleniumLibrary tests with Robot Framework.
 This includes:

-- Unit tests under `utest` directory.
+- Unit tests under `unit` directory.
 - Acceptance tests written with Robot Framework under `acceptance` directory
 - A very simple httpserver.py which is used to serve the html for tests in